Register for Holt Adoptee Camp! Sign Up →

 Holt begins work in Guatemala

-In 1986, Holt began caring for orphaned and vulnerable children in Guatemala through a partnership with a local child welfare agency, Asociación para la Integración Familiar (APIF).
-Through 2010, Holt helped over 150 Guatemalan children join adoptive families in the U.S. and supported APIF’s efforts to reunite another 500 children with their birth families.
+In 1986, Holt begins caring for orphaned and vulnerable children in Guatemala through a partnership with a local child welfare agency, Asociación para la Integración Familiar (APIF).
+Through 2010, Holt helped more than 150 Guatemalan children join adoptive families in the U.S. and supported APIF’s efforts to reunite another 500 children with their birth families.

 1989

-In 1989, Holt representatives helped draft the Convention, which states that childhood is separate from adulthood, lasts until age 18, and is a special, protected time in which children must be allowed to grow, learn, play, develop and flourish with dignity.
+In 1989, Holt representatives help draft the Convention, which states that childhood is separate from adulthood, lasts until age 18 and is a special, protected time in which children must be allowed to grow, learn, play, develop and flourish with dignity.
 The Convention is the most widely ratified human rights treaty in history and has helped create stronger safeguards to protect children from violence and exploitation.

 November 1, 1989

-By helping to establish Vathsalya Charitable Trust (VCT), Holt was able to provide services and residential care to homeless children in Bangalore, India.
+By helping to establish the Vathsalya Charitable Trust, Holt is able to provide services and residential care to homeless children in Bangalore, India.
 Today, the child welfare organizations Holt helped to establish in India continue to grow and diversify their services, and remain a significant part of Holt’s history and legacy.

 1990s